Browse

 Subject: Materials

-Keywords: nanomaterial, Renewable and Sustainable Energy, social and economic increase, women’s health
+Keywords: nanomaterial, social and economic increase, Sustainability, women’s health

 Currently, the development of innovative materials for the treatment of various diseases is highly interesting and effective.
 Additionally, in recent years, environmental changes, including the search for a sustainable world, have become the main goal behind developing sustainable and suitable materials.
 In this context, this research produced innovative hydrogels that incorporate cellulose nanocrystals and nanofibres from underutilised fibres from a semiarid region of Brazil; the hydrogels were loaded with vitamin D to evaluate controlled drug release for the treatment of diverse diseases.
 Spectroscopic (FTIR, Raman, UV−VIS), X-ray diffraction, zeta potential and morphology (SEM, TEM) analyses were used to characterise these hydrogels.
 In addition, biocompatibility was assessed using a resazurin assay, and the in vitro kinetic accumulative release of vitamin D was measured.
 The results showed that nanocrystals and nanofibres changed the structure and crystallinity of the hydrogels.
 In... [more]